nasa/giant/documentation/sphinx/tutorial/data_prep.rst

 GIANT version of the shape model for us and stores it in this directory.
 Finally, directory ``scripts`` is where we will write our scripts to use GIANT to actually process images.

-Finally, we need to build the GIANT star catalogue (alternatively, you can contact Andrew, andrew.j.liounis@nasa.gov, if you would like a pre-built star catalogue.
-To do this run the command line script included with GIANT :mod:`.build_catalogue` with the following settings
+Finally, we need to build the GIANT star catalog (alternatively, you can contact Andrew, andrew.j.liounis@nasa.gov, if you would like a pre-built star catalog).
+To do this run the command line script included with GIANT :mod:`.build_catalog` with the following settings

 .. code::

-    build_catalogue -m 12 -n 0
+    build_catalog -m 12 -n 0

-This will likely take a while to run because it requires first downloading the UCAC4 catalogue, which is about 9 GB in size.
-If you already have the UCAC4 catalogue downloaded to your machine (with the original directory structure) you can skip the download step by adding the ``-u`` option with the path to the root of the UCAC4 directory structure.
+This will likely take a while to run because it requires first downloading the UCAC4 catalog, which is about 9 GB in size.
+If you already have the UCAC4 catalog downloaded to your machine (with the original directory structure) you can skip the download step by adding the ``-u`` option with the path to the root of the UCAC4 directory structure.